georgelepsaya/file-system-analyzer/README.md

 It performs the categorization this way:

 + First it tries to use `libmagic` to get a MIME format file type based on file signatures.
-If the top-level category is text, audio, video or image, then it simply puts the file in that category.
+If the top-level category is `text`, `audio`, `video` or `image`, then it simply puts the file in that category.
 If however the type is `application`, then...
 + The tool uses a mapping from some application MIME types to file categories.
 If mapping is unsuccessful...
-+ Tool tried to match the raw `libmagic` description to a predefined regex pattern compiled from possible terms.
++ Tool tries to match the raw `libmagic` description to a predefined regex pattern compiled from possible terms.
 If a match is found, a category is returned.
 Otherwise...
 + Tool falls back to categorization based on file extension using a defined mapping.